-Democrats running for president in 2020 are making a big show of turning away top-dollar donors.
+Democrats running for president in 2020 had been making a big show of turning away top-dollar donors early in the campaign.
 Most of these campaign finance pledges sound good, and they are certainly better than not making such a promise.
 But these are not necessarily airtight safeguards against money buying influence with presidential candidates.

-“For years, candidates for both parties publicly declared support for limiting money’s influence on politics but then privately exploited every campaign finance loophole they could find,” Brendan Fischer, director of federal reform at the Campaign Legal Center, says.
+“For years, candidates for both parties publicly declared support for limiting money’s influence on politics but then privately exploited every campaign finance loophole they could find,” Brendan Fischer, director of federal reform at the Campaign Legal Center, told me last summer.
 “We’re in an entirely different environment this cycle, and I think that’s a good thing.”

 “The no-corporate-PAC pledge is popular.
-It’s a symbolic expression of a candidate’s commitment to reform,” Fischer says.
+It’s a symbolic expression of a candidate’s commitment to reform,” Fischer said.
 “But it may not make a huge dent in their fundraising.”

 Turning down support from federal lobbyists also isn’t as simple as it sounds.
 Many people in Washington who try to influence lawmakers and policy are not actually registered as lobbyists with the government.
 Influential people can still give to candidates without the campaigns having violated that pledge.
 Fischer gave the example of former Vice President Joe Biden attending a fundraiser with Comcast’s David Cohen, who oversees the telecom giant’s lobbying shop but isn’t registered as a lobbyist himself.

 Still, the very fact that candidates feel they need to make these pledges is real change.
-Vox surveyed all 24 Democratic presidential campaigns and received responses from all 24 of them.
+Vox surveyed the 24 Democratic presidential campaigns last June and received responses from all 24 of them.
 Every campaign that responded to us said it was refusing donations from corporate PACs.
 Most also said they were rejecting support from the fossil fuel industry and from registered federal lobbyists.
-A handful of them are forgoing support from Super PACs of any kind.
+A handful of them were forgoing support from Super PACs of any kind (though that is subject to change, as Warren and Joe Biden show).
 Two candidates — Sens.
-Bernie Sanders and Elizabeth Warren — have sworn off high-dollar private fundraisers.
+Bernie Sanders and Warren — swore off high-dollar private fundraisers.

-What the 2020 Democratic campaigns have actually promised on donations
+What the 2020 Democratic campaigns actually promised on donations

-- 24 campaigns are rejecting donations from corporate PACs
+- 24 campaigns were rejecting donations from corporate PACs

-- 19 campaigns are rejecting donations from the fossil fuel industry
+- 19 campaigns were rejecting donations from the fossil fuel industry

-- 13 campaigns are rejecting donations from federal lobbyists
+- 13 campaigns were rejecting donations from federal lobbyists

-- 9 campaigns are rejecting donations from all Super PACs
+- 9 campaigns were rejecting donations from all Super PACs

 Some of the campaigns added other entities to their blacklist.
-Biden isn’t accepting money from “unions, federal contractors, national banks or foreign nationals.”
-South Bend, Indiana, Mayor Pete Buttigieg also rejects donations from the pharmaceutical industry.
-California Rep. Eric Swalwell doesn’t want support from “the NRA or tobacco industry.”
+Biden wasn’t accepting money from “unions, federal contractors, national banks or foreign nationals.”
+Former South Bend, Indiana, Mayor Pete Buttigieg also rejected donations from the pharmaceutical industry.
+California Rep. Eric Swalwell didn’t want support from “the NRA or tobacco industry.”
 New York City Mayor Bill de Blasio specified any lobbyists or businesses that do business with New York City in his response.

 But the reality, of course, is a little more complicated.